I-am-Signal/Kinnection/README.md

 - `ANG_PORT`: Port at which the Angular frontend app can be accessed.
 - `ANG_CONTAINER_PORT`: Port at which the container binds to the overlaying frontend app.

+### Auth Management Vars
+- `ACCESS_DURATION`: Number of minutes an Access JWT is valid for before expiration
+- `REFRESH_DURATION`: Number of days a Refresh JWT is valid for before expiration
+- `ISSUER`: The issuer for the JWTs
+- `SECRET`: The JWT secret
+- `KEY`: The hash key